skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

     Requirements for the Delphix Engine in Azure when deploying the VHD.

-  3. Jump to “Activating the Masking Service” section below to learn how to activate the masking service now that you have the software installed.
+  3. Jump to “Setting up the Delphix Engine” section below to learn how to activate the masking service now that you have the software installed.